Buddypas/GISProject/README.md

 ## TODO
 * Create branch and implement layers with sources to load locations
 * Turn locations into expansion panels
+* Add specific icons for each category
+* Try adding classes for feature collections, features etc.

 ## Development server